-• \$100,000,000 to support states to close and repurpose youth prisons.
-Funding would be used to support a robust planning process to 1) help redirect state resources freed up by closures to support more effective alternatives to incarceration and community-based programs for system-involved youth and needed services and opportunities outside of the justice system, and 2) address economic concerns such as the re-employment of prison workers and the economic impact of youth prison closures on communities.
+• \$100,000,000 to support state planning grants to close and repurpose failed and ineffective youth prisons to reduce inequities and improve youth outcomes.
+Funding would support a robust state planning process to 1) close failed and ineffective facilities, 2) expand access to more effective and cost-efficient, community-based alternatives, and 3) address economic concerns, such as the re-employment of prison workers and the economic impact of facility closures on communities.

 The youth prison model has failed young people and their families as well as undercut public safety.
-Children and youth who are incarcerated experience disproportionate rates of mental illness, physical and sexual abuse while incarcerated, are 39% less likely to graduate from high school, face greater obstacles to employment and ear lower incomes throughout their lifetimes.
-Racial inequities are also pervasive-Black youth are five times more likely than their white peers to be incarcerated for similar offenses.
-Incarcerating youth interferes with the "aging out" of delinquency upon young adulthood by disrupting natural engagement with families, school, and work.
-As a result incarcerated youth are 41% more likely to have entered adult prison by age 25.
+Racial inequities are pervasive-Black youth are 5 times more likely than their white peers to be incarcerated for similar offenses.3 Children and youth who are incarcerated experience disproportionate rates of mental illness, physical and sexual abuse while incarcerated, are 39% less likely to graduate from high school, face greater obstacles to employment and earn lower incomes throughout their lifetimes.4 Incarcerating youth disrupts natural engagement with families, school, and work, and as a result, incarcerated youth are 41% more likely to have entered adult prison by age 25.5

 Finally, the cost of youth incarceration is astronomical, especially considering these poor outcomes.
-The average cost of the most expensive confinement option in 48 states was \$588 per day, or \$214,620 per year.
-There are community-based and family-centered interventions that are more effective at a fraction of the costs.
-Closing youth prisons would allow more young people and communities nationwide to receive effective interventions and programming that would dramatically improve outcomes, address racial disparities, reduce long-term costs, and ensure public safety.
+The average cost of the most expensive confinement option in 48 states was \$588 per day, or \$214,620 per year.6 There are community-based and family-centered interventions that are more effective at a fraction of the cost.
+Closing failed youth prisons would allow more young people and communities nationwide to receive effective interventions and programming that would dramatically improve outcomes, address racial disparities, reduce long-term costs, and ensure public safety.

 • \$30,000,000 for the Tiffany Josyln Juvenile Accountability Block Grant Reauthorization and Bullying Prevention and Intervention Act of 2019 (H.R.
-494), as passed by unanimous consent in the U.S. House of Representatives in the 115th and 116th Congress.4
+494), as passed by unanimous consent in the U.S. House of Representatives in the 115th and 116th Congress.7